Politics of New Zealand: Māori politics and legislation

-Māori political affairs have been developing through legislation such as the Resource Management Act 1991 and the Te Ture Whenua Māori Act 1993 and many more.
-Since colonisation in the 1800s, Māori have had their customary laws oppressed, with the imposition of a Westminster democracy and political style.
-As reparations from the colonial war and general discrepancies during colonisation, the New Zealand Government has formally apologised to those iwi affected, through settlements and legislation.
+Māori political affairs have been developing through Resource Management Act 1991 and the Te Ture Whenua Māori Act 1993 and many other new laws.
+Since colonisation in the 1800s, Māori's customary laws have been oppressed, with the imposition of a Westminster democracy and political style.
+Seeing the hardships caused by the colonial war and general discrepancies during colonisation, the New Zealand Government has formally apologised and made reparations to those iwi affected, through settlements and legislation.
 In the 1960s Māori Politics Relations began to exhibit more positivity.
 The legislature enacted a law to help Māori retrieve back their land, not hinder them, through the Māori Affairs Amendment Act 1967.
 Since then, this progressive change in attitude has materialised as legislation to protect the natural environment or Taonga, and the courts by establishing treaty principles that always have to be considered when deciding laws in the courts.
 Moreover, the Māori Lands Act 2016 was printed both in te reo Māori and English—the act itself affirms the equal legal status of te reo.